ST. FRANCIS MISSION RECORDS

-St. Francis Mission was established by Jesuits in 1886.
-This followed Spotted Tail's persistent requests for Catholic missionaries and the rescinding of federal restrictions on Christian evangelization.
+Jesuits established St. Francis Mission in 1886 following Chief Spotted Tail's persistent requests for Catholic missionaries and the federal government rescinding its restrictions on Christian evangelization.
 The school has been continually staffed by Jesuits and Sisters of St. Francis until control was transferred to a local community corporation in 1972.
 After some early federal funding, the school prospered through the private contributions of Katharine Drexel and the federal disbursement of tribal funds held in trust.

 Catholicism flourished on the reservation during the first half of the 20th century.
 In most communities, local parishes were organized, each with a catechist, lay sodalities, and an itinerant Jesuit pastor.
 Annually, the faithful gathered for reservation wide general sodality meetings followed by the statewide Catholic Sioux Congress.

 Christian fervor waned after World War II, which has been addressed by revitalization efforts since the 1970s.
 Parishes were re-organized with more resident (and fewer itinerant) Jesuit and Native priests and deacons, and parish councils.
 The general sodality meetings and Catholic Sioux Congresses remain popular among the elders, however, many faithful also attend Mini (diocesan) and National Tekakwitha Conferences and have organized parish Kateri Circles.